(UPDATED 8/28/2025)

 What’s this course about?

 The emphasis of this course is on understanding consumers’ social interactions, examining the various social media channels available to marketers, learning how to build social marketing strategies, and practicing how to track their effectiveness.
+In particular, this course will draw an explicit focus on brand strategy and how social media is used to enhance brand communications.

 What should you be able to know after successfully completing this course?